'Human-like' brain helps robot out of a maze

-Category: Environment Hits: 4A maze is a popular device among psychologists to assess the learning capacity of mice or rats.
+Category: Environment Hits: 10A maze is a popular device among psychologists to assess the learning capacity of mice or rats.
 But how about robots?
 Can they learn to successfully navigate the twists and turns of a labyrinth?
 Now, researchers have demonstrated they can.
 Their robot bases its decisions on the very system humans use to think and act: the brain.
 The study paves the way to exciting new applications of neuromorphic devices in health and beyond.

 Read more https://www.sciencedaily.com/releases/2021/12/211210140717.htm